 The active groundwater level and nitrate wells monitored by the USGS range in depth from 11 to 608 ft below land surface (table 1).
 Spatially, the wells are sparsely distributed throughout Carson Valley (fig. 1).
 The network of wells used for monitoring water levels and nitrate was established in the 1980s and has largely remained consistent since 2010 with added water-level wells in Fish Springs and Johnson Lane community areas.
 Ruhenstroth, Gardnerville Ranchos, Alpine County, and the Airport community areas have only one water level well.
 To supplement the trend assessment, selected inactive wells were included for Ruhenstroth, Johnson Lane, and Indian Hills/Jacks Valley because, although these well locations were removed from the network, the wells have long-term monitoring data (greater than 5 years) that are valuable for this analysis.

-The total number of wells, water levels, and nitrate and arsenic measurements within each community area are shown in table 2.
+The total number of domestic wells, deepened wells, water levels, and nitrate and arsenic measurements within each community area are shown in table 2.
+From 1980 through 2022, 171 out of 239 (70 percent) domestic wells deepened were located in the community areas of Johnson Lane, Ruhenstroth, East Valley, and Indian Hills/Jacks Valley.
 The listed water-level wells and measurements correspond to the monitoring network from 1970 to 2022.
 Additional water-level data are available from inactive wells throughout the valley.
 The highest number of groundwater samples collected for nitrate analysis are within the active monitoring network that include Johnson Lane, Indian Hills/Jacks Valley, Ruhenstroth, and Gardnerville Ranchos.
 These areas were also included in previous investigations to evaluate the extent, sources, trends, and transport of nitrate (Thodal, 1996; Thomas and others, 1999; Rosen, 2003; Shipley and Rosen, 2005; Naranjo and others, 2013).

 Table 2.

 [The number of water level wells and measurements listed are for the active monitoring network.
 The number of nitrate and arsenic wells and measurements include active and inactive wells.
 Data is available in National Water Information System (U.S. Geological Survey, 2022).
+Domestic well database obtained from Nevada Division of Water Resources (2022).
 Water level measured in Alpine County is not within a community area in Carson Valley.
 Abbreviation: mi2, square miles]

 Community areas Area